 CyberGhost doesn’t escape the Netflix VPN ban but is compatible with BBC iPlayer.

 As for encryption standards, it uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
 These are considered to be resilient so your data will remain secure.
 There’s an internet kill switch included.

 IPVanish continues with the tradition of having a user-first mindset.
-It operates hundreds of servers spread across 60 countries.
-There are 300 dedicated physical servers present in the US alone.
+It operates hundreds of servers spread across 75 locations worldwide.
+There are over 650 dedicated physical servers present in the US alone.
 The best part is that it owns all of its physical servers (unlike some other VPNs that also rent), meaning speed and connectivity are blazing fast.